-The big news, however, is the new Hellcat (yes, really) 6.2 litre supercharged HEMI V8 that delivers what Dodge claims to be over 600 hp, making it the most powerful Chrysler Group V8 ever produced.
+The big news, however, is the new Hellcat (yes, really) 6.2 litre supercharged HEMI V8 that delivers an enormous 707 hp and 880 Nm, making it the most powerful Chrysler Group V8 ever produced.
 It is so powerful that owners are even provided with a separate valet key that clips performance.
 Both engines can be specified with either a six-speed manual or a TorqueFlite eight-speed automatic transmission.

 In addition, the SRT Hellcat is fitted with 275/40 Pirelli P Zero Nero tyres all around with a special Y-Plus speed rating, as well as a Brembo braking system with 390 mm discs and six-pot callipers at the front.